High cholesterol is a pretty common issue in the U.S. In fact, according to the

 - blond psyllium, found in psyllium seed husk

-Always talk to your doctor before taking any herbal or nutritional supplements.
+Always talk with your doctor before taking any herbal or nutritional supplements.
 In some cases, they might interact with other medications you’re taking.
-Learn more about natural remedies for high cholesterol.

-Genetic risk factors for high cholesterol can’t be controlled.
+You can’t control the genetic risk factors for high cholesterol.
 However, lifestyle factors can be managed.

 To lower your risk of developing high cholesterol: